 Retail owners can work with industry partners and even their competitors—they can share excess inventory or exchange them with other supplies or products that will sell.

-This option removes excess inventory and improves industry relationships.
+This option removes surplus inventory and improves industry relationships.

 4. Sell at reduced rates